inon84/inon/README.md

 # inon's test repo
-# linux tools etc.
+# linux tools etc. and other stuff
-# and more to come